-The Cybersecurity and Infrastructure Security Agency's (CISA) Chemical Facility Anti-Terrorism Standards (CFATS) program identifies and works with high-risk facilities to ensure security measures are in place to reduce the risk of more than 300 chemicals of interest (COI) being weaponized.
+The Cybersecurity and Infrastructure Security Agency's (CISA) Chemical Facility Anti-Terrorism Standards (CFATS) program identifies and works with high-risk facilities to ensure they have security measures in place to reduce the risk of more than 300 chemicals of interest (COI) being weaponized.
 High-risk facilities are assigned to one of four risk-based tiers and must develop a security plan meeting the 18 risk-based performance standards (RBPS) criteria.
-Facilities have flexibility to select measures tailored to the tier level and unique circumstances.
+Facilities have flexibility to select measures tailored to their tier level and unique circumstances.